History of Southeast Asia: European colonisation

 Only Thailand was spared the experience of foreign rule, though Thailand, too, was greatly affected by the power politics of the Western powers.
 The Monthon reforms of the late 19th Century continuing up till around 1910, imposed a Westernised form of government on the country's partially independent cities called Mueang, such that the country could be said to have successfully colonised itself.
 Western powers did, however, continue to interfere in both internal and external affairs.

-By 1913, the British had occupied Burma, Malaya and the northern Borneo territories, the French controlled Indochina, the Dutch ruled the Netherlands East Indies while Portugal managed to hold on to Portuguese Timor.
+By 1913, the British had occupied Burma, Malaya and the northern Borneo territories, the French occupied Cambodia, Laos, and Vietnam, the Dutch ruled the Netherlands East Indies, while Portugal managed to hold on to Portuguese Timor.
 In the Philippines, the 1872 Cavite Mutiny was a precursor to the Philippine Revolution (1896–1898).
 When the Spanish–American War began in Cuba in 1898, Filipino revolutionaries declared Philippine independence and established the First Philippine Republic the following year.
 In the Treaty of Paris of 1898 that ended the war with Spain, the United States gained the Philippines and other territories; in refusing to recognise the nascent republic, America effectively reversed her position of 1856.
 This led directly to the Philippine–American War, in which the First Republic was defeated; wars followed with the Republic of Zamboanga, the Republic of Negros and the Republic of Katagalugan, all of which were also defeated.

 Colonial rule had had a profound effect on Southeast Asia.
 While the colonial powers profited much from the region's vast resources and large market, colonial rule did develop the region to a varying extent.
 Commercial agriculture, mining and an export based economy developed rapidly during this period.
 The introduction Christianity bought by the colonist also have profound effect in the societal change.

 Increased labour demand resulted in mass immigration, especially from British India and China, which brought about massive demographic change.
 The institutions for a modern nation state like a state bureaucracy, courts of law, print media and to a smaller extent, modern education, sowed the seeds of the fledgling nationalist movements in the colonial territories.
 In the inter-war years, these nationalist movements grew and often clashed with the colonial authorities when they demanded self-determination.